isomerpages/moe-rivervalleyhigh/_about-rv/School Overview/A School of Opportunities.md

 empower them to actively contribute to the community and the nation, nurturing their civic, global and cross-cultural literacy.
-In an increasingly digital world, they are also guided to communicate, collaborate and manage information thoughtfully and responsibly.</p>
+In an increasingly digital world, they are also guided to communicate, collaborate and manage information thoughtfully and responsibly.
-<p>In addition, students learn not just to acquire knowledge, but to also
+<br>In addition, students learn not just to acquire knowledge, but to also
 construct knowledge.
 In constructing knowledge, students must show a thoughtful understanding of the connections and relationships between various disciplines.
 They must also show an ability to apply their learning to address problems